msangel/msangel.github.io/_drafts/docker-practice-in-5-minutes.md.md

 Docker registry (add image here)

-security:
+security(hacker photo here):
 Since docker is complex software with many coponents, the security issues are appears there eventually, but they got fixed. known issues:
 -   Image signatures are not properly verified.
--
+-   If you have `root` in a container you can, potentially, get root on the entire box.

 Advices:
-Use trusted images from your private repositories.
+- Use trusted images from your private repositories.
-Don't run containers as root, if possible.
+- Don't run containers as root, if possible.
-Treat root in a container as root outside a container
+- Treat root in a container as root outside a container

 sec on user sample for alpine
 https://wiki.alpinelinux.org/wiki/Setting_up_a_new_user